 Some of you are thinking about using JR Pass, JR East Pass or Tokyo Wide Pass.
 These deals are national or regional deals and those cover Tokyo and many more areas.
 You can use these passes to take JR trains in downtown Tokyo.
 But using these deals while staying in Tokyo, please understand that the base fare to travel within downtown Tokyo is quite small.
 For example, the base fare for Tokyo to Shinjuku by JR local train is only 200 yen.
 Mostly base fare is around 200 yen.
 Traveling by these passes do not help to get worth very much.
 If you have any other trips to be covered by these passes, you should use the pass for other trip.

-This is most popular rail pass to cover throughout Japan.
-The coverage of this pass in downtown Tokyo is shown in the map below:
+The coverage of these passes in downtown Tokyo is shown in the map below:

 Tokyo Wide Pass